Over the years, I’ve slowly come to appreciate the idea the some areas are not truly appreciated if I limit myself only to backpacking.

 Besides the buildings left behind, other evidence of the culture the lived here abounded, too.

 After this short walk, we picked out our campsite.
-Situated in the former corn fields of the ancient Puebloans, it was also conveniently located next to a trail that leads to the Wijiji Pueblo.
+Situated in the former corn fields of the Ancestral Pueblos, it was also conveniently located next to a trail that leads to the Wijiji Pueblo.

 Sitting in the surprisingly warm rock, sheltered from the wind and having a southern exposure, easy to the see the careful planning that went into the placement of these structures.